Celesca/Blog-Platform/README.md

 cd Blog-Platform
 ```
-Then open "index.html" with Live Server
+Then open "index.html" with Live Server or with your browser.

 ## Demo
 [Celesca Blog Platform](https://Celesca.github.io)